Military, veteran activities

 Commissary hours

-The commissary has also implemented restrictions.
-Doors open for everyone at 9 a.m.
+The Doors open for everyone at 9 a.m.
 Wednesday, Thursday and Saturday.
 The commissary is open Tuesday and Friday for active-duty personnel, dependents and drilling Reservists.
 Every patron must have an official ID card.
 Guests will not be allowed.
-Also, limitations have been placed on the purchase of certain items such as cases of water, bleach, eggs and milk.

 The Nevada Department of Veterans Services